rngtang/SBOM/documentation/routes.md

                         permits all other fields

         7. PUT          /sboms/{sbomId}
-        Edit a sbom's name and description.
+        Edit a sbom's name and description (user-given fields).
                 Input:
                         requires json format
                                 "sbom":{}